 1. Foolproof Data Security

 As a small business, you do not have the luxury of investing thousands of dollars in securing your data.
-But you can still protect your it with cloud storage services.
+But you can still protect your data with cloud storage services.
 Leading cloud storage companies, like JustCloud, take several security measures to ensure that your data remains perfectly safe.
-Here are a few of them
+Here are a few of them.

 - Regular virus scans and security checks are run on your data to eradicate any potential threats.